Guides

 Telemetry API /v2/metrics/dataflow/query |

 Producer & consumer-group edges + per-topic throughput facet.
+Three queries (bytes_in, bytes_out, consumer_lag_offsets) fired in parallel — matching exactly what the Confluent Cloud portal fires.
 Surfaces non-committing consumers (e.g. Spark Structured Streaming) the documented consumer_lag_offsets metric never returns. |

 dataflow_ksql |